pankajkr62/FetchRewards/README.md

 #### cURL ( Easier )
 1. After starting application, open a new terminal.
-2. Copy each cURL command in the terminal and run it.
+2. Copy each cURL command from 'curl_commands.txt' file ( in "credit/src/main/resources' folder )in the terminal and run it.
 3. You should see the api response in the terminal itself just after running cURL command.